-Welcome to the Faculty of Medical and Health Sciences at the University of Auckland, Through Vision 20:20, we are working to help more Māori and Indigenous Pacific students become health professionals, and to thrive in roles
+Welcome to the Faculty of Medical and Health Sciences at the University of Auckland.
+Through Vision 20:20, we are working to help more Māori and Indigenous Pacific students become health professionals, and to thrive in roles ranging from doctors and nurses to policy makers and researchers.

 We have a vision: To improve the health and wellbeing of Māori and Pacific communities and increase the diversity of the health workforce in Aotearoa New Zealand.
-By supporting Māori and Indigenous Pacific students to reach their health-related career goals, this vision moves
+By supporting Māori and Indigenous Pacific students to reach their health-related career goals, this vision moves closer to becoming a reality.

-I am a proud graduate of the University of As a leader and senior staff member.
-I can assure you that the quality of our programmes and our staff's commitment will provide you with the foundation you need for a rewarding career
+I am a proud graduate of the University of Auckland and of programmes within this faculty.
+As a leader and senior staff member, I can assure you that the quality of our programmes and our staff's commitment will provide you with the foundation you need for a rewarding career in health.